arc53/DocsGPT/README.md

  venv/Scripts/activate
 ```

-3. Switch to the `application/` subdir using the command `cd application/` and proceed to install the necessary dependencies for the backend.
+3. Change to the `application/` subdir by the command `cd application/` and install dependencies for the backend:
 ```commandline
 pip install -r requirements.txt
 ```